What does a digital marketing package actually include?

 Every service page lists what is included, by month, before you sign.

-See what is included →
+See what is included →A clear package delivers

-The report test — run this before you sign any agency
+The report test: run this before you sign any agency

 Ask for last month’s actual report for a current client (redacted).
 Not a sample.
 Not a template.
 Last month’s real report.